Rationalist community: Overlapping movements and offshoots

 The borders of the rationalist community are blurry and subject to debate among the community and adjacent groups.
 The rationalist community has a large overlap with effective altruism and transhumanism.
 Critics such as computer scientist Timnit Gebru and philosopher Émile P. Torres link rationalists with other philosophies they collectively name TESCREAL: Transhumanism, extropianism, singularitarianism, cosmism, rationalism, effective altruism, and longtermism.

 Members who diverge from typical rationalist beliefs often self-describe as "rationalist-adjacent", "post-rationalist" (also known as "ingroup" and "TPOT", an acronym for "this part of Twitter") or "EA-adjacent".

 Postrationalists

-The postrationalists are a loose group of one-time rationalists who became disillusioned with the rationalist community, which they came to perceive as "a little culty [and] dogmatic" and as having lost focus on the less quantifiable elements of a well-lived human life.
+The postrationalists are a loose group of one-time rationalists who became disillusioned with the rationalist community, which they came to perceive as cult-like and dogmatic and as having lost focus on the less quantifiable elements of a well-lived human life.
 This community also goes by the acronym TPOT, standing for This Part of Twitter.
 The term postrationalist is also used as a hedge by people associated with the rationalist community who have drifted from its orthodoxy.